jrlewisb/PhaseTrigger/README.md

 Using these components, I made the "Notches" control, which indicates how many allpass notches should be present in the phaser.
 I also linked this control to its corresponding AudioProcessorParameter to ensure that the visualisation and the processor reflect the same values.

 Visually, everything is working how I wanted it to.
 The next step will be a similar process of declaring another MouseLockSlider + Wrapper to handle the "Center" parameter.
 I also need to create the corresponding AudioProcessorParameter, and finally replace the "Magic Number" I am currently calculating the phaser notches around (10khz).

-<h4> 5 Jan - 9 Jan </h4>
-Not much progress happening as I have been on holidays for my birthday, but I decided I needed somewhere to organise the development of the project, hence [this trello board](https://trello.com/w/phasetrigger).
-This should help me to record and work through the many considerations of the project.
-If you are reading this and want to be added to the workspace, please reach out to me by email (jrlewis.b@gmail.com) and I will add you to the project :)

 <h4> 30 Dec - 4 Jan </h4>
 So far I have focused mainly on the GUI, and established a solid base to continue building the project upon.
 Components are generally quite independent allowing me to intuitively navigate to parts of my application.